The Low-Dimensional Linear Geometry of Contextualized Word Representations: Are linguistic variables encoded in low-dimensional subspaces?

 \textbf{ELMo} \cite{ELMo} is a 2-layer bidirectional LSTM trained for language modeling.
 We use the 5.5 billion-word pre-trained model and treat both 1024-dimensional hidden states as separate representations (layers 1 and 2).
 We also include the non-contextual word embeddings produced by the character CNN (layer 0).

 \textbf{BERT} \cite{BERT} is a transformer trained on masked language modeling.
 We use the pre-trained base version from \citet{HuggingFace}.
 It has 12 attention heads, each producing 768-dimensional hidden representations.
-We treat the output of four different heads (layers 1, 4, 8, and 12) as separate representations and also include the initial word embedding layer (layer 0).
+We treat the output of four different heads (layers 1, 4, 8, and 12) as separate representations and also include the initial word embedding layer (layer 0).\footnote{We include results for untrained BERT in \Cref{sec:random}.}